deryckoe/user-toolkit/README.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.2.2 =
+* Fixed the user switch.
+Now is on left when disabled, and in right when enabled.
+* Fixed broken styles on use switch when other plugins are installed.
+* User "switch info" widget is displayed on top of everything, on client view.

 = 1.2.1 =
 * Added last_login as a filter parameter in user endpoint.